Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ~ Trust me there's no such a thing as a green thumb, you only need patience + practice.
 If you want to start something and are not sure from where to, start with lettuce, probably the easiest veggie to grow.

-~ Expect lot of trial and error!
+~ Expect a lot of trial and error!

+~ If you want to connect with like-minded individuals, Facebook has many groups dedicated to gardening related.
+If you're in New Zealand, you may want to join these groups: [NZ Vege & Edible Gardening](https://www.facebook.com/groups/nzvege/about), [NZ Gardening On A Budget](https://www.facebook.com/groups/1523179061301262/about), [Backyard Gardeners NZ](https://www.facebook.com/groups/482950031843992/about), and many more.

 ~ For aesthetics purposes: